AcademySoftwareFoundation/rez/CONTRIBUTING.md

 2. Create a new Git branch and check it out.
 3. Create a virtual environment in the same directory as the repo by running `python -m venv venv`.
 4. Activate the virtual environment by running the `activate` file.
-5. Install your local Rez code by running the `install.py` in the repo.
+5. Install your local Rez code by running the `python install.py venv`

 There is an alternative method of setting up your development environment, that doesn't use the `install.py` script.
 This method is not recommended however, as not all tests will be run this way.